 By Sandy Baker

 How much time do you spend outdoors, soaking in the sun and enjoying the natural world around you?
-According to some studies, men and women with substance abuse disorders may benefit from getting physical during their recovery.
+According to some studies, men and women with substance use disorders may benefit from getting physical during their recovery.
 Doing so can be good for the mind and body and it can also help you feel good about yourself and your journey ahead.
 What’s the connection?

 The Benefits of Exercise in Recovery

 Any type of physical activity, whether a sport or an exercise regimen, can help you during recovery.
-In the Principles of Drug Addiction Treatment from the National Institute on Drug Abuse, the recommendation is to include exercise into a drug treatment program.
+In the Principles of Drug Addiction Treatment from the National Institute on Drug Abuse, the recommendation is to include exercise in a drug treatment program.
 When used alongside cognitive therapy, exercise can help in a variety of ways: reducing cravings, preventing weight gain, and reducing negative feelings.

 To get these benefits, it’s important to incorporate exercise into your therapy and treatment programs.
 When you work with your counseling team, talk about how you can incorporate holistic exercise regimens into your treatment plan.